woojiahao/meetup/README.md

    $ git remote -v # There should be a remote named 'heroku'
    ```

-4. Add the Heroku Postgresql addon - the database is not used heavily, just to store some preferences.
+4. Add the Heroku Postgresql addon - the com.github.woojiahao.database is not used heavily, just to store some preferences.

    ```bash
    $ heroku addons:create heroku-postgresql:hobby-dev